Documentation

 Best Practices

-- EnableMetadataService is recommended for production environments to ensure authenticators are validated against the FIDO Metadata Service.
+• Setting EnableMetadataService to true is recommended in production environments to ensure authenticators are validated against the FIDO Metadata Service.

 Troubleshooting

-To register the Shark WebAuthn services in your ASP.NET Core application, add the following lines to your Program.cs
+To register the Shark WebAuthn services in your ASP.NET Core application, add the following registrations to your Program.cs file:

 var builder = WebApplication.CreateBuilder(args);